 Where to stay

 Majority of accommodation options in Sanur belong to mid and high-range bracket aimed at families.
-Most of top hotels and resorts in Sanur can be found on the beachfront.
-Bali Hyatt, Desa Segara, Inna Grand Bali Beach, Sanur Seaview Hotel, and Parigata Resort and Spa are among the top-end options.
-Mid-priced hotels also offer nice facilities like air-conditioned rooms, beautiful gardens, and attractive setups.
-Budget accommodation is available in Sanur, but limited in number.
-Jalan Hang Tuah and Jalan Tamblingan are the main areas where you can find nice budget accommodation.
+Most of top hotels and resorts in Sanur can be found on the beachfront, such as Fairmont Sanur Beach Bali, Maya Sanur Resort and Spa and Tandjung Sari Hotel are among the mid to top-end options.
+These hotels offer nice facilities like air-conditioned rooms, beautiful gardens, beach access and attractive setups.
+Budget accommodation is available in Sanur but limited.
+Around Jalan Tamblingan are the main areas where you can find nice budget accommodation, such as Mona Homestay and Sindu Guesthouse *.

 How to get there